The Impact of Virgil Van Dijk

 But it’s money well spent for what he brings to the squad.

-It’s scary to think that this signing might not have happened if Jürgen had given up on the pursuit after all that went on in the previous transfer window.
-But his persistence eventually paid off and he got his man, Klopp, was delighted with the signing:
+It’s scary to think that this signing might not have happened if Jürgen had given up on the pursuit, after the Saints threatened to report Liverpool to the Premier League, the Club came out and apologised, and they ended their pursuit.
+But Jurgen didn’t give up, and he would eventually get his man, Klopp, was delighted with the signing:

 “Forget the price”